-If funding is not available in disease program to which the applicant applied, TAF shall offer the applicant the option of being placed on a waitlist and receive notification if and when funds become available. - Applicants will be required to have already selected their healthcare providers, practitioners, suppliers, and products, and will already have a treatment regimen in place.
-However, all patients will remain free to change their healthcare providers, practitioners, suppliers, and products while receiving assistance from TAF.
+If funding is not available, TAF shall offer the applicant the option of being placed on a waitlist to receive notification if and when funds become available. - Applicants will be required to have already selected their healthcare providers, practitioners, suppliers, and products, and will already have a treatment regimen in place.
+However, all patients may change their healthcare providers, practitioners, suppliers, and products while receiving assistance from TAF.

-Applications for assistance will be considered on a first-come, first-served basis."
+Applications for assistance will be considered on a first-come, first-served basis.

-- TAF shall not make eligibility determinations based in whole or in part on (i) the interest of any Donor or Donor's affiliate who contributes to TAF programs, (ii) the applicant's choice of provider, practitioner, insurer, insurance plan, supplier, test, or product, (iii) the identity of the referring person or organization (including whether the referring person is a Donor), or (iv) the amount of any contributions made by a Donor whose services or products are used or may be used by the applicant. - > Eligibility can be determined based on poverty guidelines, which take into account household size and household income. - Other variables beyond income can be considered, such as local cost of living or the scope and extent of a patient's total medical bills. - (>) Eligibility cannot solely be based on the cost of the particular drug for which the patient is applying for assistance. - TAF may establish disease programs that serve only Federal healthcare program beneficiaries, provided that such disease programs are subject to all other safeguards required by the OIG Advisory Opinions.
+- TAF cannot make eligibility determinations based in whole or in part on (i) the interest of any Donor or Donor's affiliate who contributes to TAF disease programs; (ii) the applicant's choice of provider, practitioner, insurer, insurance plan, supplier, test, or product; (iii) the identity of the referring person or organization (including whether the referring person is a Donor); or (iv) the amount of any contributions made by a Donor whose services or products are used or may be used by the applicant. - (>) Eligibility can be determined based on poverty guidelines, which take into account household size and household income. - Other variables beyond income can be considered, such as local cost of living or the scope and extent of a patient's total medical bills. - > Eligibility cannot be based solely on the cost of the particular treatment for which the patient is applying for assistance. - > TAF may establish disease programs that serve only federal healthcare program beneficiaries, provided that the disease programs are subject to all other safeguards required by the OIG Advisory Opinions.